The Science of Growing Your Portfolio

 Some carriers have gotten away from issuing this policy because it transfers more risk from the customer back to the insurance company.
 A guaranteed replacement cost policy may well be worth the extra premium it costs—especially if you’re planning on owning the property for a long time.
 Fix-and-flippers may choose to save the extra premium since they know the costs better than most, and they’re not as exposed to price swings over a long period of time.

 These policies provide less protection, but they also sell at a lower premium.
-If you get a fair market value policy, you should be aggressively building up reserves against losses over the years so that when the need arises, you’ll have the cash ready for your share of the damages.
+If you get a fair market value policy, you should be aggressively building up reserves against losses over the years so that when the need arises, you’ll have the cash ready for your or your client’s share of the damages.

 Loss of Rents

 A homeowners insurance policy wouldn’t cover lost income, of course, because owner-occupied homes don’t generate income to the owner.
-It might spring for a hotel or apartment while your damaged home is repaired, but you don’t need that—you need the income, provided you can get the protection at an acceptable premium.
+It might spring for a hotel or apartment while the damaged home is repaired, but you don’t need that—you need the income, provided you can get the protection at an acceptable premium.
 If you don’t rely on this income, you may choose to skip this coverage and retain the risk in order to save on premiums.

 Loss of Use